jflamy/owlcms4/docs/HerokuLarge.md

    1. Select the "Resources" section
    2. If you are on the free tier, change the dyno type to "Professional"
    3. Select "Performance-M as the performance level by clicking on the hexagon and dropping in the menu.
 This will give us the computing we need (and more than enough memory)
+4. Make sure that the dyno count is set to 1 (larger values will NOT work.)

     ![perf-m](img\Heroku\perf-m.png)

 ## Scale-down

-If you want to keep your application setup, and just rename the applications, you'r free to do so.
 You can also just delete the applications, which will stop billing.

-Should you need to keep them:
+If you want to keep your application setup, and just rename the applications, you should scale them down

-1. Use the same screens as above to shut down publicresults
+1. Use the same screens as above to shut down publicresults as follows
+   1. Setting the dyno count to 0 shuts down the application (and stops billing)
-   1. Use the change dyno type button to revert back to the hobby tier or free tier.
+   2. You should change the dyno type back to 1X if you want.
+You can even use the change dyno type button to revert back to the hobby tier.
-   2. If you are back on the hobby tier, there is a button to switch between hobby (7$ per month, or the free 0$ per month setup)
+   3. If you go back the hobby tier, there is a button to switch between hobby (7$ per month), or the free (0$ per month) setup.
-2. Use the same procedure to revert owlcms to the hobby or free tier.
+2. Use the same procedure to scale down owlcms.
+Due to the high price of the Performance Tier, i<u>t is very important to set the dyno type to 1X, or to go back to the hobby/free tier</u> (using the change dyno type button).    <u>Set the dyno count to 0 if you want to stop billing</u>.

+The following sections are not needed for normal setups, but are here for reference.

 ## Database Backups